TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 At this point, we can take advantage of a powerful `MSSQL` feature: `xp_cmdshell`

-It allows us to run commands on the system.
+It allows us to execute arbitrary system commands within `SQL Server`.

 However, if we try to run a command: